 But making this kind of life change takes time—and preparing yourself for a more realistic timeline can help set you up for success in recovery.

-Research shows that addiction follows many of the same patterns as other strong habits2 we develop.
-Just like learning any new behavior, recovery involves teaching your brain new ways to respond to stress and triggers.
+Research shows that addiction follows many of the same patterns as other strong habits we develop.1 Just like learning any new behavior, recovery involves teaching your brain new ways to respond to stress and triggers.
 The good news is, this means we can use proven strategies for changing behavior to help break addiction.

-Recovery involves more than stopping substance use.
-It’s about allowing your body and brain to recover from the effects of substance abuse, addressing the causes of your addiction at its core, and building new habits that support long-term recovery.
-You can think of it as helping your brain relearn how to function normally.
-During active addiction, your brain adapts in 3 important ways:3
+Recovery involves more than stopping active substance use.
+It’s about allowing your body and brain to recover from the effects of substance misuse, addressing the causes of your addiction at their core, and building new habits that support long-term recovery.
+During active addiction, your brain adapts in three important ways:2

-While residential rehab programs typically start at 28 days, research shows that most people need more time for the best chances of success.
-According to National Institute on Drug Abuse (NIDA),
+While residential rehab programs typically last at least 28 days, research shows that most people need at least three months to achieve greater recovery outcomes.3

 This longer timeline makes sense when you consider all the changes happening in your brain and body during recovery.

-During these crucial first 90 days, several important changes occur:
+During these crucial first 90 days, several important changes can occur:

-Addiction is defined5 as “a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.”
-As such, a number of factors can influence how long it takes to recover:
+Addiction is defined as “a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.”4 As such, a number of factors can influence how long it takes to recover:

-The severity of the addiction—that is, the duration and pattern of drug use—significantly affects your timeline.
-If you’ve been using a substance for a very long time, or at very high doses, you’ll likely need a more intensive treatment approach.
-Your treatment team will consider several factors when creating your treatment plan:
+The severity of the addiction can significantly affect your timeline.
+If you’ve been using a substance for a very long time, or at very high doses, you may need a more intensive treatment approach.
+Your treatment team will consider several factors when creating your treatment plan, such as:

 Your overall physical health plays an important role in your recovery process.
 Any existing health problems you have might affect how your body responds to treatment.
 Similarly, mental health conditions like anxiety or depression often require specialized treatment to address both addiction and mental health simultaneously.

-Learn more about this complex condition—and how to find effective care—in our article on co-occurring disorder treatment.
+Learn more about co-occurring disorders and how to find effective care in our article onco-occurring disorder treatment.

 A strong support network makes a significant difference in addiction recovery.
 This includes: